CTUAvastLab/Mill.jl/docs/src/manual/aggregation.md

 and used the same way:

 ```@repl aggregation
-a_mean = mean_aggregation(d)
+a_mean = SegmentedMean(d)
 a_mean(X, bags)
 a_mean(n, bags)
 ```

 !!! ukn "Sufficiency of the mean operator"
-    In theory, mean aggregation is sufficient for approximation ([Pevny2019](@cite)), but in practice, a combination of multiple operators performes better.
+    In theory, `mean` aggregation is sufficient for approximation as proven in [Pevny2019](@cite), but in practice, a combination of multiple operators performes better.

-The max aggregation is suitable for cases when one instance in the bag may give evidence strong enough to predict the label.
+The `max` aggregation is suitable for cases when one instance in the bag may give evidence strong enough to predict the label.
 On the other side of the spectrum lies the mean aggregation function, which detects well trends identifiable globally over the whole bag.

 ### Sum aggregation